Canadian International Merchandise Trade (Balance of Payments Basis)

-The International Trade Division (ITD) of Statistics Canada is similar to most other countries in its use of administrative data derived from Customs sources to produce merchandise trade data and its use of the 'passive suppression' approach for confidentiality.
+The Canadian International Merchandise Trade Statistical Program (CIMTSP) of Statistics Canada is similar to most other countries in its use of administrative data derived from Customs sources to produce merchandise trade data and its use of the 'passive suppression' approach for confidentiality.
 Passive suppression is based on the principle that confidential data will not knowingly be released.
 It requires that appropriate measures be taken only at the request of importers or exporters who feel that their interests would be harmed by the dissemination of data.
-The onus of notifying ITD of suspected instances of the release of confidential data rests with the affected companies.
+The onus of notifying CIMTSP of suspected instances of the release of confidential data rests with the affected companies.

 Revisions and seasonal adjustment